fkoolhoven/fkoolhoven.github.io/README.md

 </div>

 # About the project
-CURRENTLY WORKING ON THIS PROJECT; NOT FINISHED YET.
-A project I am currently working on as part of the CFG course in web development.
-I created an interactive fow field that let's you manipulate different paramaters through pressing keys on your keyboard.
-It lets you create your own art.
+CURRENTLY WORKING ON THIS PROJECT; NOT FINISHED YET. <br>
+A project I am currently working on as part of the [CFG course](https://codefirstgirls.com/) in web development.
+I created an interactive fow field that lets you manipulate different paramaters through pressing keys on your keyboard so you can create your own art.
 This is a work in progress; I am still adding effects and want to add sound effects as well.

 # Usage
 Try it out at [fkoolhoven.github.io](https://fkoolhoven.github.io/) <br>